Monday, August 25, 2025

 The old man turned away and walked along the water's edge as the sun was setting over the horizon right about over his right shoulder.
 Charlie smiled.
 He knew he did the right thing.

-Should we then forget or ignore that a Supreme Being can modify the equation lopsidedly, such as, good - evil = ∞, where good () minus evil (any number, no matter how large) will always be equal to ∞.
-You see, in math, infinity minus any number (no matter how large you will imagine it to be), the answer is still infinity.
+Should we then forget or ignore that a Supreme Being can modify the equation lopsidedly, because where God is the source of infinite goodness, the equation becomes, good - evil = ∞, where good () minus evil (any number, no matter how large) will always be equal to ∞.
+You see, in math, infinity minus any number (no matter how large you will imagine it to be), the answer is still an infinite number.
+We see it around us - there is so much more goodness than bad in human behavior.
+That is because God must have willed it to be so.